mlukasek/M5_NightscoutMon/README.md

 Glycemia (BG) value and its direction is bellow the basic information.
 There is a mini graph form 10 last values right of the glycemia value.
 The minigraph shows only values in range 3-12 mmol/L (48-216 mg/dL) and values bellow/above this will be displayed on minigraph as the min/max values.

+There are also icons in upper side of display.
+Plug or battery icon displays battery status (on newer devices only).
+Red clock indicated silent "snoze" mode activated.
+Grey or yellow (more than 5 errors) shows that there are errors in error log (last page).
+Blue WiFi icon in 2 sizes (2 different queries) indicated that MStack is downloading data from Nightscout.

-Last line contains icons for buttons or data source or Loop information (depending on M5NS.INI key "info_line").<br/>
+Last line contains icons for buttons or data source or Loop information (depending on M5NS.INI key "info_line").

+**Page 1 - simple page with large BG value**
+Long distance visible page with large BG value and larger clock.
+Top line contains current time, icons, delta value a BG direction arrow.

+Bottom info line is the same as on page 0.

+**Error Log page**
+Displays last 10 record errors and total number of errors record since last restart.
+Occassional communication errors, such as "timeout" or "connection refused" are normal and happen sometimes due to WiFi and internet connection and Nightscout site status.
+If you have a lot of errors every few minutes, consider to move your M5Stack to a different place or extend WiFi signal.
 <br/>

 ### Buttons

 The left button changes the backlight in the 3 steps defined in M5NS.INI file.

-The middle button wakes M5Stack from sleep.
+The middle button snoozes M5Stack for defined time to prevedn alarm or warning sound.
+You can "snooze" it even before the alarm is activated.
+Snooze active is indicated by red clock icon in status icon area.

-The right button puts M5Stack to the sleep as it is a little bit tricky do double click standard power button.<br/>
+Shor press of the right button switches display pages.
+Long press (4 seconds) puts M5Stack to the sleep as it is a little bit tricky to double click standard red power button.
 <br/>

 ### Donations

-If you find my project useful, you can donate me few bucks for further development or buy me a glass of wine 😉
+If you find my project useful, I will appreciate if you donate me few bucks for further development or buy me a glass of beer or wine :wine_glass:

 https://paypal.me/8bity

+I also collect and repair vintage 8-bit computers, so if you have some really old computer, I could give it a new home and care :smile:.